 Shortly after the ruling, police departments around the state began to lift restrictions on concealed carry permits that were limited to hunting or target shooting only.
 The change could affect nearly 20,000 gun owners.
 By mid-July, Boston had “unrestricted” nearly 250 such licenses, while Springfield had unrestricted 53.

-On August 1, the state legislature passed a measure that would amend concealed carry laws to comply with Bruen.
+On August 1, 2022, the state legislature passed a measure that would amend concealed carry laws to comply with Bruen.
 It includes language that removes “a reasonable exercise of discretion” on the part of licensing authorities, eliminates a requirement that applicants have “good reason to fear injury,” and replaces the word “may” with “shall” in the state statute, reflecting the transition from may-issue to shall-issue.
 The bill also requires in-person interviews with licensing authorities and adds new categories of prohibited carriers, including people subject to temporary and permanent harassment prevention orders and people who have exhibited behavior that suggests they would be a danger to themselves or others.
-Republican Governor Charlie Baker is expected to sign the legislation.
+On August 10, Republican Governor Charlie Baker signed the changes into law.

 The striking of New York’s proper cause requirement didn’t remove limitations on permits limited to carrying a gun while hunting or during target practice.
 Right now it’s unclear if and how that will happen — authorities who issue pistol permits say they’re still awaiting guidance from the governor.